I am a Postdoctoral Research Associate at Princeton (Research Program in Development Economics, RPDE).

 with Vlasta Rasocha

 Should policymakers intervene to reduce social segregation?
 The answer depends on the effect of increased contact among those who would not seek it out on their own.
 We conduct a field experiment in the context of political segregation in Brazil to measure the joint distribution of aversion to cross-partisan interactions and the treatment effects of actual interactions on outgroup hostility.
-To do so, we randomize participants into interactions offering incentives of twice the daily minimum wage for compliance.
+To do so, we randomize participants into interactions providing strong financial compensation for compliance.
 We find evidence of a segregation trap: the most hostile partisans avoid interactions because they incorrectly believe they will be unpleasant and unproductive.
 Actual interactions correct these beliefs and lead to large, long-lasting reductions in hostility.
 Importantly, these effects are largest among partisans with high levels of baseline hostility and aversion to outgroup interactions, and lead to an increase in demand for future interactions.
 In a cost-benefit analysis, we find that current policy interventions targeting volunteer participants are outperformed by incentive-based interventions at any level of budget.
 Finally, we show that a lower-cost intervention that substitutes a video for actual interactions can produce similarly beneficial effects.

 Media: Carta Capital, Estadão, Folha de S. Paulo, Gazeta do Povo, Jota, Terra, Veja